 The frequency of cyberattacks is on the rise and the demand for skilled cybersecurity professionals exceeds the supply.
 Purdue Global is partnering with industry leaders to educate cybersecurity professionals and help empower our digital society to use the internet safely and securely.

-Purdue University Global is an online public university that is tailored to the needs of working adults.
+Purdue Global is an online public university that is tailored to the needs of working adults.
 We offer our strategic partners custom education solutions focused specific cybersecurity workforce needs.
 Request more information today.

 The Cybersecurity Talent Gap Is Growing [Infographic] Content